Quick Answer

 Q: Should I reduce formula when starting solids?

 A: Not immediately.
 For the first month of solids, continue the same formula feeds.
 As baby eats more solids (by 8-9 months), some milk feeds may naturally decrease.
 Target 600-800ml breastmilk/formula daily until 12 months.
-Formula provides essential nutrition that early solids can’t replace.
+Milk still provides most of the nutrition that early solids can’t yet replace.

 Q: Can I give store-bought baby food or should I make fresh?